sonus21/rqueue/docs/configuration/redis-configuration.md

 # Redis Configuration

-You can configure your application to use separate Redis connections for Rqueue and other application needs.
-This approach ensures complete isolation between the Redis connections and their usage, providing distinct environments for storing Rqueue tasks and transient states, as well as other application data.

-By configuring separate Redis connections:

-- Rqueue can manage its tasks and transient states in Redis without interference from other application components.
-- Your main application can utilize a separate Redis connection for its own data storage and retrieval needs.

-This isolation helps in managing resources efficiently and prevents potential conflicts or performance issues that might arise from shared Redis usage across different parts of your application.
+You can configure Rqueue to use a dedicated Redis connection, separate from your main application's Redis usage.
+This isolation ensures that Rqueue's task storage and transient states do not interfere with other application data, helping to manage resources efficiently and prevent performance bottlenecks.

-## Redis Connection Configuration
+## Customizing the Redis Connection

-As an application developer using Rqueue, you have the flexibility to specify which Redis cluster or server should be used for storing Rqueue data.
-This is achieved by configuring the Redis connection factory via the container factory's method `setRedisConnectionFactory`.
+Rqueue provides the flexibility to specify exactly which Redis server or cluster should be used for task storage.
+This is done by providing a `RedisConnectionFactory` to the container factory using the `setRedisConnectionFactory` method.

-Here's how you can specify the Redis connection for Rqueue:
+To configure a custom connection:

-1. Implement or configure a `RedisConnectionFactory` that points to your desired Redis cluster or server.
+1. Define a `RedisConnectionFactory` bean pointing to your target Redis instance.

-2. Set this connection factory using the `setRedisConnectionFactory` method of your Rqueue container factory.
+2. Register this factory with your `SimpleRqueueListenerContainerFactory`.

-This approach allows you to control where Rqueue stores its data within Redis, ensuring it aligns with your application's Redis configuration and deployment requirements.

 {: .warning }

-When creating a Redis connection factory for Rqueue, it's essential to set `readFrom` to `MASTER_PREFERRED`.
-This ensures that the application starts correctly and operates as expected with the Redis setup.
+When creating a `LettuceConnectionFactory` for Rqueue, it is essential to set `readFrom` to `MASTER_PREFERRED`.
+This ensures correct operation, especially in clustered environments.

 ### Standalone Redis